liufei2008/LGUI_Document_Source/docs/FAQ/GetActorInsidePrefab/index.md

 If we want to modify "Text" object, how to get a reference of it?
 There are two ways to do it, lets do it step by step.

-First we should load it with a ActorComponent, so create a ActorComponent with name "PrefabLoader", then link "LoadPrefab" node to "BeginPlay", and assign our prefab "TestPrefab" to it, this means prefab will be loaded when hit play:
+First we should load the prefab, so create a ActorComponent with name "PrefabLoader", then link "LoadPrefab" node to "BeginPlay", and assign our prefab "TestPrefab" to it, this means prefab will be loaded when hit play:
 ![](./2.png)

 ## Use ActorComponent as mediator